All Episodes

 They don't have the money.

-So the original $700 billion bailout is what started all of these runs, all of these requests for for bailouts.
+So the original $700 billion bailout is what started all of these runs, all of these requests for bailouts.

-That too was predicted.
+That, too, was predicted.

 That was layoff survivor syndrome.

-This was the guilt that you uh feel when your friends and colleagues are laid off, but you are not.
+This was the guilt that you feel when your friends and colleagues are laid off, but you are not.

-Uh people are feeling so bad that they are not being fired and laid off that some of them wish they were.
+People are feeling so bad that they are not being fired and laid off that some of them wish they were.

 However, they're not quitting.